+We do not consider quantum-computing approaches here; our focus is the representational substrate and its validation properties.

-At present, the efficiency and efficacy of the ADT in cheminformatics tasks are conjectures.
+At present, the efficiency and efficacy of the ADT in cheminformatics tasks are hypotheses.
 To validate the utility of the ADT as a molecular representation, empirical work is needed to benchmark its performance against representations such as SMILES and SELFIES, on tasks like molecular property prediction (e.g. calculation of logP and logS), virtual screening, and de novo drug design.

-Another avenue for future work is utilising the proposed representation with geometric deep learning techniques to exploit symmetries and invariances in molecular structures \citep{bronstein2021geometric}.
-By leveraging mathematical properties of ADTs, such as group invariances and equivariances and their verification in Haskell through typeclasses, one could develop neural network architectures that are specifically tailored to the unique characteristics of those molecules.
+Another avenue for future work is using the proposed representation with geometric deep learning techniques to exploit symmetries and invariances in molecular structures \citep{bronstein2021geometric}.
+By leveraging mathematical properties of ADTs, such as group invariances and equivariances and their verification in Haskell through type classes, one could develop neural network architectures that are specifically tailored to the unique characteristics of those molecules.
 For instance, the choice of index for each \texttt{atomID} used in the representation should not influence a model, given the same molecule but with a different ordering of atomic IDs.

-An additional avenue is using equational reasoning to investigate algebraic approaches in molecular modeling \cite{letychevskyi2021algebraic}.
+An additional avenue is using equational reasoning to investigate algebraic approaches in molecular modeling \citep{letychevskyi2021algebraic}.

 Neural networks can be designed to be invariant to permutations of atomic indexes, ensuring that molecularly equivalent structures are treated identically regardless of labeling of indices or bonds.
 Similarly, molecular features such as the \texttt{atomSymbol}, are both translation and rotation invariant, while others may only be translation invariant.
-Incorporating these symmetries directly into the neural network architecture could significantly reduce the amount of training data required and improve the generalization capability of the models, but this would have to be demonstrated.
+Incorporating these symmetries directly into the neural network architecture could significantly reduce the amount of training data required and improve the generalization capability of the models.